codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 This is a great starting point for your own workflows.
 Codefresh can handle more complicated scenarios as you will see in the later sections.

 >Note that for brevity reasons, the pipeline deploys the Helm chart directly from the Git repo.
-In a real pipeline you [should also store the Helm chart in a Helm repository]({{site.baseurl}}/docs/deployments/helm/helm-best-practices/#packagepush-and-then-deploy).
+In an actual pipeline, you [should also store the Helm chart in a Helm repository]({{site.baseurl}}/docs/ci-cd-guides/helm-best-practices/#packagepush-and-then-deploy).

 For more details on Helm deployments see our [dedicated Helm example]({{site.baseurl}}/docs/example-catalog/cd-examples/helm/).

 ## Viewing your Helm Releases

 The previous pipeline works great as an automation mechanism.
-Wouldn't it be great if you could also *see* your deployments in a visual manner?
+Wouldn't it be great if you could also *visualize* your deployments?
-Codefresh include a [Helm release dashboard]({{site.baseurl}}/docs/deployments/helm/helm-releases-management/) that can help you understand better your deployments.
+Codefresh includes a [Helm release dashboard]({{site.baseurl}}/docs/deployments/helm/helm-releases-management/) to help you understand your deployments.

-Go to the [Helm Releases dashboard](https://g.codefresh.io/helm/releases/releasesNew/){:target="\_blank"} in the Codefresh UI.
+1. In the Codefresh UI, from the Ops section in the sidebar, select [Helm Releases](https://g.codefresh.io/helm/releases/releasesNew/){:target="\_blank"}.

 {% include image.html
 lightbox="true"